eugenewebdevs/workshops/workshops-2019/microservice/README.md

 The aim of this workshop is to use AWS to access, consume, and return data from AWS and a third party REST API.
 [Slides](https://slides.com/antonioortega-1/aws-microservice-workshop)

-The following S3 endpoint returns a simple JSON response for the initial connection: https://s3-us-west-2.amazonaws.com/eugenewebdevs/workshops-2019/sample.json
+The following themoviedb.org API endpoint returns a simple JSON response for the initial connection: https://api.themoviedb.org/3/discover/movie?api_key=

+A key has been provided for the workshop.

 Will be acquiring this data via http request to the above link 🔗